StacyKioko/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4-Empty!: touch hello: The script creates an emptry file called hello

 Task 5-Execute: chod u+x hello: The scripts gives the owner of the file hello executing permission

+Task 6-Multiple permissions: chmod u+x g+x o+r hello: The script gives execute permission to the owner and the group owner, and read permission to other users to the file hello